 Lower costs compared to traditional marketing

-A closer look at the Return on Influencer Marketing (ROI)
+A Closer Look at the Return on Influencer Marketing (ROI)

 Simply put, return on investment, ROI, is the amount of the income that has been generated from the spending that has been done.
 It helps you determine whether the effort you’re putting in, the investment you’re making, is actually worth it or not.

 This sounds easy to calculate but unfortunately gets a little more complicated when it comes to influencer marketing efforts.
-There’s no outright fixed cost, and neither is there an absolute value of benefit (like sales made) that you have, on top of it, the customer journey visibility is hard to track.
+There’s no outright fixed cost, and neither is there an absolute value of the benefit (like sales made) that you have, on top of it, the customer journey visibility is hard to track.
 However, once you’re clear about your campaign goal, you can track specific KPIs that help in calculating the ROI.